-The Commission's role is to protect and enhance the health, safety, well-being and quality of life for aged care consumers.
+The Commission's job is to protect the rights and interests of people who use Commonwealth-funded aged care services.
 It can help you to resolve a complaint about an aged care provider.

-- · Call the Commission on 1800 951 822
+- Call the Commission on 1800 951 822 (free call)

-- · Email info@agedcarequality.gov.au
+- Email info@agedcarequality.gov.au

 - · Visit the website agedcarequality.gov.au